FernVR/mosaic/README.md

 ### Form Section

 -   Colour of form box is bright and inviting for a user.
 The box floats on a pretty image of a desk with a coffee cup and books on it.
-The colours in the photo match the colour pallete of the site.
+This image was selected because the colours in the photo match the colour pallete of the site.

--   White * star symbols are next to inputs that are required to fill out the form.
+-   White * star symbols are next to inputs that are required to submit the form.

 -   The buttons have hover styles so the buttons change colour when being higlighted.